satorici/satori-docs/satori_help/docs/playbooks/asserts.md

 | Input   | Description                 |
 |---------|------------------------------
 | Boolean | Did the software time out? |
-- <span style="color:fail">Example Fail Test</span>: the software should finish execution within 10 seconds, and it does not:
+- <span style="color:red">Example Fail Test</span>: the software should finish execution within 10 seconds, and it does not:
 ```yml
 settings:
   timeout: 10